Tom Fosdick is a software architect whose experience ranges from low level coding through to product management, delivery and customer relationships.

-At Seed, Tom was the architect of BRIGID Command and Control, which under Tom’s leadership became the primary call and incident management system for 3 of Britain’s Fire and Rescue Services.
-It uses a blend of intelligence, operational procedure and routing to assist the control room with call taking, resource allocation, mobilisation and dissemination of information.
+At Seed, Tom was the architect of Seed’s flagship BRIGID Command and Control product.
+His leadership took the project from a small prototype to becoming the primary call and incident management system for 3 of Britain’s Fire and Rescue Services.

 Tom works primarily at his home in rural Suffolk, but also at other locations both nationally and internationally.
 “The technology is there today to make my physical location largely irrelevant” he explains, “my team and I can work together and the systems I need are there at the touch of a button anywhere in the world.”